-So, idea was to stabilize and maintain a desired sales rank selling a product quantity with a discount and the profit from the increased organic sales would more than pay for the discounted units I sold.
+So, the idea was to stabilize and maintain the desired sales rank selling a product quantity with a discount and the profit from the increased organic sales would more than pay for the discounted units I sold.

-Every week I would run a 10 unit promotion on my page and using Facebook dark posts for $5 (which left me about $1 profit after all costs).
+Every week I would run a 10 unit promotion on my page and use Facebook dark posts for $5 (which left me about $1 profit after all costs).

 The strategy of keeping a minimum BSR allowed me some stability when forecasting new orders from my supplier.